-The Project 27 Appeal has already managed to raise over £30,000 of the predicted £150,000 needed to restore 27 back to working order!
+The Project 27 Appeal has already managed to raise a good part of the predicted £150,000 needed to restore 27 back to working order!
 To complete the overhaul we need your support:

 Fund raising is coordinated by Clive Emsley, Millfield, Manor Road, Upper Beeding, Steyning, West Sussex BN44 3TJ, and for any queries or